 Students: Mihir Laghate

-Mihir Laghate is a PhD Candidate (started Fall '12) in Electrical Engineering at the University of California, Los Angeles (UCLA) from September 2012 to June 2017.
+Mihir Laghate was a PhD student in Electrical Engineering at the University of California, Los Angeles (UCLA) from September 2012 to June 2017.
 He is currently working at Qualcomm Technology Inc. While at UCLA, he worked with Prof. Danijela Čabrić on extending radio scene analysis methods to learn higher-layer information about the primary network such as the channel access schemes employed and the network topology.
-He has also worked on countering statistical attacks in cooperative spectrum sensing as well as implementing receivers and blind modulation classifiers on Universal Software Defined Radios (USRPs).
+He also worked on countering statistical attacks in cooperative spectrum sensing as well as implementing receivers and blind modulation classifiers on Universal Software Defined Radios (USRPs).

 His latest CV can be downloaded here: CV